Cleaning air con filters

 Is it worth cleaning my air conditioner?

-It might be a bit of a chore, but cleaning your air conditioner is definitely worth the effort.
-Not only does a cleaner air conditioner mean cleaner, healthier air, but it also makes for a more efficient air conditioner, which can mean reduced electricity bills!
+It might be a chore, but cleaning your air conditioner is definitely worth the effort.
+Not only does a cleaner air conditioner mean cleaner, healthier air, but it also makes for a more efficient air conditioner, which can mean reduced electricity bills.
 And if no amount of cleaning is helping your air con run efficiently, it might be time for a new one.
-Check out what brands consumers are looking into with our air conditioner ratings via the button below.
+Check out which brands consumers rate best with our air conditioner ratings.

 Air Conditioner Reviews & Ratings